or the short history of the Smoothed Sunspot Number

 and are based on a limited number of stations (1 to 5).
 So in no case they are compatible

 with long term series like the smoothed SSN

 speaking, one can also wonder which "sunspot number" is really based on sunspot observations?

 The few examples that we mentionned above (e.g. IPS, SWPS, etc) are only indirect proxies of

 the sunspot number, i.e. approximations of the sunspot number based on statistical relations

-numbers"; in other words, the name is misleading.
+numbers".
+In fact the name is misleading.

-those proxies contain assumptions and are often based on statistics over a limited time interval.
+proxy values contain assumptions and are often based on statistics over a limited time interval.

 In fact, they were often only created to obtain a daily "sunspot number" value, as